HORIZON (瞻遠學者)

 -

-Researcher on animal ethics for artificial intelligence at Princeton University; Research assistant to Peter Singer
+Researcher on ethics for AI at Princeton University; Research assistant to Peter Singer.

 -